mtruon/shopify-mobile-dev-f19/README.md

 </p>

 ## The Application
 This is an iOS application which randomly inserts a set of words into a matrix, afterwards, populating the available entries with random characters; a word serach puzzle.
+The puzzle supports 8 directions for insertion.

 ## Additional Features
 1. Random Word Insertion